Vertis North: Vertis North Corporate Center

 Above the Vertis North mall is the three-tower Vertis North Corporate Center, where several BPO companies operate.
 The three towers have a total of 123000 m2 of gross floor area, where each tower have a total of 41000 m2 of gross floor area.
 The Vertis North Corporate Center Tower 1 is a 19-storey tower and is the first tower to be completed in the complex.
 Built and completed in 2017, the tower is primarily occupied by Teleperformance, which occupies multiple floors along the tower.
 Other tenants of the tower include Clock In, Google, Home Credit, Jooksan Inc., Product Key, PSALM Corporation and RAGOA Business Solutions.

-The Vertis North Corporate Center Towers 2 and 3 consists of 20-storeys each, and both towers were completed in 2018.
-Vertis North Corporate Center Tower 2 home to companies such as Neksjob and Concentrix, while Vertis North Corporate Center Tower 3 is occupied by Global Payments and Telus, which serves as the tower's main tenant.
+The Vertis North Corporate Center Towers 2 and 3 consist of 20 storeys each.
+They were completed in 2018.
+Tower 2 is home to companies such as Neksjob and Concentrix, while Tower 3 is occupied by Global Payments and Telus, the tower's main tenant.

 An expansion of the Vertis North Corporate Center is currently under construction, with the construction of the Vertis North Corporate Center Towers 4 and 5.
-The two-tower LEED-certified development are set to have 82000 m2 of gross floor area which also features a contemporary architectural style with green initiatives. and the towers are set to be completed within 2027.
+The two-tower LEED-certified development are set to have 82000 m2 of gross floor area which also features a contemporary architectural style with green initiatives.
+The towers are set to be completed within 2027.